Recycle water and save money for your wash bay

 Before implementing a wash down water recycling system, it is important to thoroughly plan the project and understand the best management practices for the wash bay.
 Here are some steps to follow when planning to use a wash bay:

-Commissioning and testing a wastewater recycling system will ensure that it is operating as per design, and meets all license conditions:
+Commissioning and testing a wastewater recycling system will ensure that it is operating as per design standards and meets all license conditions:

 • The system must be installed, inspected, and maintained in accordance with local government and manufacturer requirements.